 The purpose of this case is twofold.
-The first goal is to present an analysis of the development of the Egyptian accounting system.
-The second goal is to provide several recommendations to facilitate the Egyptian accounting reformation.
-Once accounting reformation occurs, Egyptian companies can prepare financial reports that will be of greater benefit than those at present.
-To Egyptian companies the result will be an increase in foreign investment and funds raised from external sources.
-With these goals as the objective, Egyptians need to comprehend successful accounting reformation in Egypt and the politics of setting standards are the main issues discussed within this case.
-This case may be used in international accounting courses at both the undergraduate and the graduate levels.
+First, presenting an analysis of the development of the Egyptian accounting system, and second, providing several recommendations that can help reforming accounting in Egypt.
+Once that task is achieved, Egyptian companies can prepare more useful financial reports than the existing ones.
+Therefore, these companies could attract foreign investment and raise funds from external sources.
+According to this objective, Egyptians need to understand other successful accounting systems and extract what can be applied in the Egyptian system to enhance its development.
+The process of reforming accounting in Egypt and the politics of setting standards are the main issues discussed within the case.
+This case can be used in international accounting courses at both the undergraduate and the graduate levels.
 It is important to note that this case follows 'The Sate of Accounting in Armenia' by Bloom et al. (1998).